 Before we found out, we were treated to a kinda-all-over-the-place rendition of the Bee Gees’ “How Deep Is Your Love” by Team John Legend (which was unremarkable, save for the oddity of belter Katie Kadan singing softly and the “oof”-ness of how off key poor Will Breman got); Gwen Stefani performing a medley of her hits from her now-15-year-old debut solo album, Love.
 Angel.
 Music.
 Baby., while wearing two empty beanbag chairs as shoulder pads; and Team Blake Shelton performing B.T.O.’s “Taking Care of Business” (which could not have been more hilariously wrong for Kat Hammock’s sweet little voice; seriously, who is picking these numbers?!?).

 And in the moment(s) of truth…

 Sent to Safety (in Chronological Order)

-Which singer would you have sent home?
+So, your response to the Bottom Two?
+Do you agree that the wrong singer went home?
 Vote in the poll below, then hit the comments.

 Launch Gallery: <i>The Voice</i>: Season 17's Winner Will Be…